crypto-org-chain/chain-docs/docs/getting-started/upgrade_guide_draco_2.md

 **DO NOT UPGRADE to the binary `v3.3.2` before that suggested upgrade schedule and come across with the error message as described in [Step 0](#step-0-don-t-panic).**
 :::

-For **full node host** who want to enjoy the automatic upgrade managed by [cosmovisor](https://docs.cosmos.network/master/run-node/cosmovisor.html), please follow this [cosmovisor guide](./cosmovisor.md) for the coming "DRACO II" network upgrade.
-Otherwise, please continue below manual upgrade steps.
-Please also note that cosmovisor **is NOT** suggested for validators.

 ## Step 0 - Don't panic
 At the point of proposed upgrade, user will see the error message on the `chain-maind` similar to the below: